A family of four can spend $370-$470 on a winters’ supply of local grassfed lamb.

 - You must pay before we slaughter.
 This is a way for us to legally do an on-farm slaughter, and for us to make sure the product is truly sold before we take on further expense.
 You can place your order by emailing me with your name, and a good number to reach you.
 I will send you a paypal invoice, or you can arrange to send a check.

-- You must come to our farm store in December or January to pick it up.
+- You must come to our farm store over the winter to pick it up.
 The store is open Saturdays from 9-12.
 We will let you know when we have it ready for you.
-We cannot make deliveries, but you will be able to choose the Saturday that works best for you.
+Most lambs will be ready between Dec 1 and March 1.
+We cannot predict the date, as we only process a lamb when it is properly finished to guarantee the best quality meat, and when our butcher is able to accept it.
+We cannot make deliveries, but you will be able to choose the Saturday that works best for you based on when we have them available.

 Do I have to carry home a live lamb?